saucelabs/elemental-next/frontend/docs/updated-tips/57-junit-xml/ruby.md

 ---
-title: '57: Junit XML'
+title: "57: Junit XML"
-id: '57-junit-xml-ruby'
+id: "57-junit-xml-ruby"
-contentUrl: "docs/updated-tips/junit-xml/57-junit-xml-ruby"
+contentUrl: "docs/junit-xml/57-junit-xml-ruby"
 sidebar_label: Ruby
 text: "If you want your Selenium tests to automatically run and report failures to you and your team, you'll want to wire them up to a Continuous Integration server."
 number: 57